anushka002/PX4-Robotic-Boat-Lake/Project Report/README.md

 # Towards Robotic Trash Removal with Autonomous Surface Vessels

 **Chinmay Amrutkar¹, Anushka Satav G²**

-¹,² Masters Students in Robotics and Autonomous Systems (AI), Arizona State University, Tempe, AZ, USA
+Masters Students in Robotics and Autonomous Systems (AI), Arizona State University, Tempe, AZ, USA

 ---

 ## Abstract
 Plastic pollution severely threatens aquatic ecosystems, with Tempe Town Lake increasingly littered by single-use plastics, endangering wildlife and water quality.
 This project develops an autonomous robotic boat system to detect and remove surface trash using advanced computer vision and digital twin technologies.
 A YOLOv8-based trash detection system, trained on the 'Waste in Water' dataset (3,798 images, 19 classes), achieved an mAP50 of 0.264 on validation data.
 Static tests on two images reliably detected 'Plastic Bottle' (up to 0.938, 29 instances) but missed 'Can,' while video tests on a sample video consistently identified 'Plastic bottle' (up to 0.82, ~50 instances), frequently spotted 'Plastic cup' (~30 instances, 0.3–0.68), and occasionally found 'Plastic bag' (~15 instances, up to 0.79), with gaps for smaller items.
 Validation showed strong performance for 'Plastic Bottle' (mAP50=0.878) but none for 'Can' (mAP50=0.000), suggesting a unified 'trash' class.
 A Gazebo-integrated PX4 SITL simulation models a robotic boat for real-time trash identification, laying the groundwork for hardware deployment to improve urban lake cleanup.

-**Keywords:** Trash detection, robotic boat, Tempe Town Lake, computer vision, YOLOv8, Gazebo, PX4 SITL, plastic pollution, real-time detection
+**_Keywords:_** Trash detection, robotic boat, Tempe Town Lake, computer vision, YOLOv8, Gazebo, PX4 SITL, plastic pollution, real-time detection

 ---